-This crypto surveillance startup — ‘We’re bomb sniffing dogs’ — just raised Series A funding – TechCrunch
+This crypto monitoring startup — ‘We’re bomb-sniffing dogs’ — just raised Series A funding – TechCrunch

-Solidus Labs, a company that says its surveillance and risk-monitoring software can detect manipulation across cryptocurrency trading platforms, is today announcing $20 million in Series A funding led by Evolution Equity Partners, with participation from Hanaco Ventures, Avon Ventures, 645 Ventures, the cryptocurrencies derivative exchange FTX, and also a sprinkling of government officials, including former CFTC commissioner Chris Giancarlo and former SEC commissioner Troy Paredes.
+Solidus Labs, a company that says its surveillance and risk-monitoring software can detect manipulation across cryptocurrency trading platforms, is today announcing $20 million in Series A funding.
 It’s pretty great timing, given the various signals coming from the U.S. government just last week that it’s intent on improving its crypto monitoring efforts — such as the U.S. Treasury’s call for stricter cryptocurrency compliance with the IRS.

 Of course, Solidus didn’t spring into existence last week.
 Rather, Solidus was founded in 2017 by several former Goldman Sachs employees who worked on the firm’s electronic trading desk for equities.
-At the time, Bitcoin was only becoming buzzier, but while the engineers anticipated different use cases for the cryptocurrency, they also recognized that a lack of compliance tools would be a barrier to its adoption by bigger financial institution, so they left to build these.
+At the time, Bitcoin was only becoming buzzier, but while the engineers anticipated different use cases for the cryptocurrency, they also recognized that a lack of compliance tools would be a barrier to its adoption by bigger financial institutions, so they left to build some.

-Fast forward and today Solidus employs 30 people, has raised $23.75 million altogether, and is the process of doubling its head count to address growing demand.
-We talked with Solidus’s New York-based cofounder and CEO Asaf Meir — who was himself one of those former Goldman engineers — about the company late last week.
-Excerpts from chat follow, edited lightly for length.
+Fast forward and Solidus today employs 30 people, has raised $23.75 million, and is in the process of doubling its head count to address growing demand.
+On Friday, we talked with Solidus’s New York-based co-founder and CEO Asaf Meir — one of those former Goldman engineers — about the company’s new round, which was led by Equity Partners and included Hanaco Ventures, Avon Ventures, 645 Ventures, the exchange FTX, and a few government officials, including former CFTC chair Chris Giancarlo and former SEC commissioner Troy Paredes.
+We also talked about the kinds of crypto crimes that are on the rise.
+Excerpts from that chat follow, edited lightly for length.

 TC: Who are your customers?

-AM: We work with exchanges, broker dealers, OTC desks, liquidity providers, and regulators — anyone who is exposed to the risk of buying and selling cryptocurrencies crypto assets or digital assets, whatever you want to call them.
+AM: We work with exchanges, broker dealers, OTC desks, liquidity providers and regulators — anyone who is exposed to the risk of buying and selling cryptocurrencies, crypto assets or digital assets, whatever you want to call them.

 TC: What are you promising to uncover for them?

-AM: What we detect, largely speaking, is volume and price manipulation, and that has to do with wash trading, spoofing, layering, pump and dumps, and an additional growing library of crypto native alerts that truly only exist in our unique market.
+AM: What we detect, largely speaking, is volume and price manipulation, and that has to do with wash trading, spoofing, layering, pump and dumps and an additional growing library of crypto-native alerts that truly only exist in our unique market.

 We had a 400% increase in inbound demand over 2020 driven largely by two factors, I think.
 One is regulatory scrutiny.
-Globally, regulators have gone off to market participants, letting them know that they have to ask for permission not forgiveness.
+Globally, regulators have gone off to market participants, letting them know that they have to ask for permission, not forgiveness.
 The second reason — which I like better — is the drastic institutional increase in appetite toward exposure for this asset class.
 Every institution, the first question they ask any executing platform is: ‘What are your risk mitigation tools?
 How do you make sure there is market integrity?’

 TC: We talked a couple of months ago, and you mentioned having a growing pipeline of customers, like the trading platform Bittrex in Seattle.
 Is demand coming primarily from the U.S.?

-AM: We have demand in Asia and in Europe, as well, so we will be our opening offices there, too.
+AM: We have demand in Asia and in Europe, as well, so we will be opening offices there, too.

 TC: Is your former employer Goldman a customer?